Western Michigan University's healthcare services and sciences program will be a good fit for you if you are:

 Beyond the classroom

-As a student of WMU's interdisciplinary health services program, you will be required to complete a clinical internship, which will allow you to gain experience in a variety of agencies and institutions while integrating and applying your knowledge and honing your skills in preparation for employment or graduate study.
+As a student of WMU's healthcare services and sciences program, you will be required to complete a clinical internship, which will allow you to gain experience in a variety of agencies and institutions while integrating and applying your knowledge and honing your skills in preparation for employment or graduate study.

 After you graduate

-Recent WMU graduates with degrees in interdisciplinary health services are working as:
+Recent WMU graduates with degrees in healthcare services and sciences are working as:

 - Health care administrators